-Bill Harrod became the CEO of First Capital Inc (NASDAQ:FCAP) in 2000.
+Bill Harrod became the CEO of First Capital, Inc. (NASDAQ:FCAP) in 2000.
 First, this article will compare CEO compensation with compensation at similar sized companies.
-After that, we will consider the growth in the business.
+Then we'll look at a snap shot of the business growth.
 And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-This method should give us information to assess how appropriately the company pays the CEO.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Bill Harrod's Compensation Compare With Similar Sized Companies?

-Over the last three years First Capital Inc has grown its earnings per share (EPS) by an average of 11% per year.
-It achieved revenue growth of 5.8% over the last year.
+On average over the last three years, First Capital, Inc. has seen earnings per share (EPS) move in a favourable direction by 15% each year (using a line of best fit).
+It achieved revenue growth of 8.7% over the last year.

-Most shareholders would probably be pleased with First Capital Inc for providing a total return of 75% over three years.
+Boasting a total shareholder return of 86% over three years, First Capital, Inc. has done well by shareholders.
 As a result, some may believe the CEO should be paid more than is normal for companies of similar size.

 It looks like First Capital, Inc. pays its CEO less than similar sized companies.